Janet McNeill: Early life and marriage

 Janet McNeill was born on 14 September 1907 in Dublin to Rev. William McNeill, a minister at Adelaide Road Presbyterian Church, and Jeannie Patterson (Hogg) McNeill.
 In 1913 the family moved to Birkenhead, Merseyside, England, where her father became minister at Trinity Road Church.
 McNeill attended public school in Birkenhead and studied classics at the University of St Andrews, completing a MA degree in 1929.
 While at university, she was involved in writing and acting with the College Players.
 In 1924 the family returned to Ireland due to her father's failing health, and Rev. McNeill became the minister of a village church in Rostrevor, County Down, Northern Ireland while Janet joined the Belfast Telegraph as a secretary.

-In 1933 she married Robert Alexander, the chief engineer in the Belfast city surveyor's department, and the couple settled in Lisburn, where they raised their four sons.
+In 1933 she married Robert Alexander, the chief engineer in the Belfast city surveyor's department, and the couple settled in Lisburn, where they raised their four children.
 One son was the zoologist Professor Robert McNeill Alexander, CBE, FRS.
 Though she planned to write her first novel early on, McNeill found it impossible to write seriously until the children grew up, saying: "It was four years before I had a baby and twenty five before I produced the book".